secretlint/secretlint/README.md

 Secretlint has a configuration file `.secretlintrc.{json,yml,js}`.

-After running `secretlint --init`, you'll have a `.secretlintrc.json` file in your directory
+After running `secretlint --init`, you'll have a `.secretlintrc.json` file in your directory.

 In it, you'll see some rules configured like this: